 The Authority's spending is planned and controlled by a rigorous budget and financial management process.
-The Authority receives resources direct from the Government in the form of Revenue Support Grant and Non-Domestic Rates with the balance of funding coming from precepts on billing authorities for amounts chargeable to local taxpayers.
-During 2014/15 the Authority's net revenue spending, which was met from the above sources, was £27.910m, while spending on capital projects totalled £11.153m.
+The Authority received resources direct from the Government in the form of Revenue Support Grant and Non-Domestic Rates, with the balance of funding coming from precepts on billing authorities for amounts chargeable to local taxpayers.
+During 2017/18, the Authority's net revenue expenditure, which was met from the above sources, was £27.826m, while spending on capital projects totalled £0.390m.

-The Authority's general reserve balance at 31 March 2015, which represents the sum set aside to meet unforeseen future circumstances, was £2.824m, which equates to 9.6% of the 2014/15 Net Expenditure Budget.
-This is in line with the Authority's policy on reserves which is to maintain broadly general reserves of between 7.5% and 10%, with a maximum general reserve of 15% of the Net Expenditure Budget for the short to medium term.
+The Authority's general reserve balance, which represents the sum set aside to meet unforeseen future circumstances, was £1.388m at 31 March 2018.
+This equates to 5% of the 2017/18 net expenditure and is in line with the Authority's policy on reserves to maintain a general reserve of 5% of net revenue expenditure.